calendar42/Calendar42-documentation/README.md

 ## Plannerstack

 With our non-profit initiative [Plannerstack](http://plannerstack.org) we developed and open, multimodal, real-time travel information ‘toolbox’; including real-time trip planners, high quality linked geo-coders and subscription services.
-[Learn more](http://plannerstack.org)

 The purpose of this tool box is to enable any and all interested parties to develop and offer plug & play, dynamic and multimodal travel information services and applications.
 The idea is that collaboration makes innovative developments possible.
 Co-creation is an important factor to make new solutions possible.